School of Engineering and Informatics (for staff and students)

 If you have any suggestions for improving female representation within the School, you can email us the Academic Lead Elizabeth Rendon-Morales / Athena Swan chair Spyros Skarvelis-Kazakos

-The School of Engineering and Informatics celebrated International Women in Engineering Day on 23 June 2022.
+The School of Engineering and Informatics celebrated International Women in Engineering Day on 23 June 2025 with a digital exhibition

 INWED aims to raise the profile of women in Engineering, and encourage more women to join the Engineering profession.
 The School of Engineering and Informatics recognises that women are still vastly underrepresented within Engineering due to gender stereotyping, systemic bias, and a lack of visible role models.